Photoreceptor cell: Histology

 Anatomy of rods and cones varies slightly.

 Rod and cone photoreceptors are found on the outermost layer of the retina; they both have the same basic structure.
 Closest to the visual field (and farthest from the brain) is the axon terminal, which releases a neurotransmitter called glutamate to bipolar cells.
 Farther back is the cell body, which contains the cell's organelles.
 Farther back still is the inner segment, a specialized part of the cell full of mitochondria.
-The chief function of the inner segment is to provide ATP (energy) for the sodium-potassium pump.
+The chief functions of the inner segment are to assemble opsin for the outer segment and to provide ATP (energy) for the sodium-potassium pump.
 Finally, closest to the brain (and farthest from the field of view) is the outer segment, the part of the photoreceptor that absorbs light.
 Outer segments are actually modified cilia that contain disks filled with opsin, the molecule that absorbs photons, as well as voltage-gated sodium channels.

 The membranous photoreceptor protein opsin contains a pigment molecule called retinal.
 In rod cells, these together are called rhodopsin.
 In cone cells, there are different types of opsins that combine with retinal to form pigments called photopsins.
 Three different classes of photopsins in the cones react to different ranges of light frequency, a selectivity that allows the visual system to transduce color.
 The function of the photoreceptor cell is to convert the light information of the photon into a form of information communicable to the nervous system and readily usable to the organism: This conversion is called signal transduction.

 The opsin found in the intrinsically photosensitive ganglion cells of the retina is called melanopsin.
 These cells are involved in various reflexive responses of the brain and body to the presence of (day)light, such as the regulation of circadian rhythms, pupillary reflex and other non-visual responses to light.
 Melanopsin functionally resembles invertebrate opsins.

+The photoreceptor disks are shed and regenerated on a regular basis.
+New disks are created at the cilium, while old disks at the opposite end undergo phagocytosis and lysis by the RPE.
+This process typically starts in the morning.
+Cone phagocytosis, on the other hand, starts at light offset.
+Moreover, since the cone disks are bound to the plasma membrane, they are exposed to the space outside the cell.